-All international students at the University of Northern Colorado who are enrolled for 9 or more hours of classes are required to have an adequate health insurance policy that meets the university standards.The semester premium is automatically added to the student's bill.
+All international undergraduate students at the University of Northern Colorado who are enrolled for 9 or more credits, and all graduate students who are enrolled in 6 or more credits, are required to have an adequate health insurance policy that meets the university standards.The semester premium is automatically added to the student's bill.

 Information for Students and Visiting Scholars with J Visas

 In addition to the insurance requirements UNC has, the United States government requires that students and visiting scholars with J visas and their dependents must have health insurance plans that contain the following provisions:

 - Medical benefits of $50,000 for each accident or illness;

 - Repatriation benefits of $7,500 to return a student or scholar's body to their home country if they die while in the United States;